oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 .. method:: oracledb.initOracleClient()

+    .. versionadded:: 5.0

     .. code-block:: javascript

         initOracleClient([Object options]);

-    This synchronous function loads and initializes the :ref:`Oracle Client libraries <architecture>` that are necessary for node-oracledb to communicate with Oracle Database.
-This function is optional.
-If used, it should be the first node-oracledb call made by an application.
+    This synchronous function enables node-oracledb Thick mode by initializing the Oracle Client library, see :ref:`enablingthick`.
+This method must be called before any standalone connection or pool is created.
+If a connection or pool is first created in Thin mode, then ``initOracleClient()`` will raise an exception and Thick mode will not be enabled.
+If the first call to ``initOracleClient()`` had an incorrect path specified, then a second call with the correct path will work.

-    If ``initOracleClient()`` is not called, then the Oracle Client libraries are loaded at the time of first use in the application, such as when creating a connection pool.
-The default values described for :ref:`options <odbinitoracleclientattrsopts>` will be used in this case.
+    The default values described for
+    :ref:`options <odbinitoracleclientattrsopts>` will be used in this case.

-    If the Oracle Client libraries cannot be loaded, or they have already been initialized, either by a previous call to this function or because another function call already required the Oracle Client libraries, then ``initOracleClient()`` raises an exception.
+    The ``initOracleClient()`` method can be called multiple times in each Node.js process as long as the arguments are the same each time.

-    See :ref:`Initializing Node-oracledb <initnodeoracledb>` for more
+    See :ref:`initnodeoracledb` for more information.
-    information.

-    .. versionadded:: 5.0

     The parameters of the ``oracledb.initOracleClient()`` method are: